Because you’re reading this, we imagine you’re the type of person who takes visual impact seriously.

 Let’s be honest, half of the pictures we upload on social media are selfies.

-And they are not just any selfies; you need to click at least 20 pictures to get that one perfect selfie which can be finally uploaded online.
+And they are not just any selfies; you need to click at least 20 pictures to get that one perfect selfie that can be finally uploaded online.

-The Selfie filter on Canva has a red-ish tint and high hues to give your face that glow which can get you all those likes you deserve.
+The Selfie filter on Canva has a reddish tint and high hues to give your face that glow that can get you all those likes you deserve.

 What would I use Selfie for?
 My selfies, obviously.
 But, portraits as well, because this filter can really brighten up faces.

 Filter code: a33f4a6456004d32

 The Blues filter completely brightens up photos.
-The contrast and saturation are reduced to give a very 1950s affect.
+The contrast and saturation are reduced to give a very 1950s effect.

 And, it has no tint or hues to it as well.
 Basically, with this filter, you can simplify your photos.

 What would I use The Blues?
 Landscapes, sunset, and sunrise shots.

 Now that you know all the filters Canva has and how to use them, it’s your turn to try them out in our photo editor.
-Filters are always fun and you can make a million variations to a single filter.
-Don’t forget to comment and let us know which filter is your favorite.
+Filters are always fun, and you can make a million variations to a single filter.
+Don’t forget to comment, share this post, and let us know which filter is your favorite.